West Norfolk Homechoice

 With West Norfolk Homechoice you can apply to rent a home of your choice rather than having to wait for an offer that somebody else thinks is suitable for you.

-Please see the Guide to West Norfolk Homechoice (pdf 456kb) for full details of West Norfolk Homechoice works.
+Please see the Guide to West Norfolk Homechoice for full details of how the scheme works.

-You must complete an application form (pdf 255Kb) and be accepted on the West Norfolk Housing Register to be able to bid for available properties.
+You must complete an application form and be accepted on the West Norfolk Housing Register to be able to bid for available properties.
+All applicants applying to West Norfolk Homechoice are required to provide proof of identity and income for all households members.

 Available properties are advertised on a weekly basis.